Early Years Foundation Stage

 • Please name ALL items of clothing – PE, shoes, socks etc.

-• Before starting school encourage your child to get dressed independently in preparation for swimming lessons.
+• Before starting school encourage your child to get dressed independently in preparation for swimming lessons and putting their own coat on during the cold months of the year.

 • Try to encourage your child to use a knife and fork correctly and to observe good table manners.
 We encourage children to try different foods and it would be helpful if you could support us with this at home.